artemdudkin/jq-table-dnd/README.md

 ![](https://github.com/artemdudkin/table-dnd/blob/main/docs/demo.gif)

 ## Downsides
-During dnd element leaves parent and therefor can loose style (that was bound to css path which includes parent)
+Row leaves parent during dnd and therefor can loose style (if it was bound to css path that includes parent node)